 How We Teach

 We use Applied Behaviour Analysis (ABA) and specifically Verbal Behaviour (VB) principles in our teaching.
-Teaching with ABA/VB reduces challenging behaviour, ensuring our pupils access a broad, balanced and specialised curriculum - drawing on the National Curriculum and working towards the outcomes in a pupil’s EHCP.
+Teaching with ABA/VB reduces behaviours that challenge, ensuring our pupils access a broad, balanced and specialised curriculum - drawing on the National Curriculum and working towards the outcomes in a pupil’s EHCP.

 Our teaching focuses on language development, particularly functional communication.
-We aim to develop academic, independent living skills and personal, social and emotional development through highly effective teaching in a variety of ways.
+We aim to develop learning, independent living skills and personal, social and emotional development through highly effective teaching in a variety of ways.

 Activities include outdoor playtime, art, music, PE, yoga, and swimming.
 Regular class community trips, library trips and other school and class outings are planned each term.

-All pupils participate in whole school weekly assemblies and there are drama opportunities throughout the year including a Song Club and a full length musical production at Christmas.
+All pupils participate in weekly assemblies and there are drama opportunities throughout the year including a Song Club and a full length Winter Production in December.
 These opportunities improve communication and public speaking skills, boosting pupils’ confidence and self-esteem.